You are here

 The program’s focus on critical thinking, research, and written and verbal expression prepares students for work in a variety of cultural institutions, as well as pursuit of post-graduate degrees in a variety of fields.

 Now more than ever, earning an art degree can lead to a number of exciting career fields.
 As new technologies develop and influence our society, new jobs are emerging for all types of creative individuals.
-Art History graduates pursue careers as diverse as professor, archivist, art dealer, conservator, curator, editor, gallery owner, museum technician, art educator, or writer, and also work at non-profits.
+Art History graduates pursue careers as diverse as professor, archivist, art dealer, conservator, curator, editor, gallery owner, museum technician, art educator, or writer, as well as a variety of roles within non-profit organizations.

 Admissions and Scholarships